AviMualem/debezium-proxysql-failover/README.md

   * Apache Kafka Connect with Debezium MySQL Connector - the connector will connect to proxy sql

 ## Demonstration

-loading the environment.
+loading the environment
 ```
 export DEBEZIUM_VERSION=1.8
 docker-compose up --build
 ```

-### creating proxy sql monitor user in mysql:
+### Creating proxy sql monitor user in mysql:
 proxy sql rquires monitoring user to be confiured in mysql,  you can create in in one of the mysql servers because user will be replicated between mysql server 1 and mysql server 2